eea/eea.docker.taskman/README.md

     $ bundle exec rake tmp:cache:clear tmp:sessions:clear RAILS_ENV=production
     $ exit

+### End of install/upgrade procedure(s)

+For this final steps you will need help from a sys admin.

+- close current production
+- re-run rsync files
+- re-take mysql dump
+- re-import mysql dump
+- start the new installation
+- switch floating IP

-Finally go to "Admin -> Roles & permissions" to check/set permissions for the new features, if any.
+Finally go to "Administration -> Roles & permissions" to check/set permissions for the new features, if any.

 Follow any other manual steps via redmine UI needed e.g. when adding new plugins.